jschappet/magic_map_project/Organizations/Baha’i Faith.md

 - **"The Dawn-Breakers" by Nabil-i-Azam** - A historical account of the early Baha’i community and its founding figures.
 - **"Baha'u'llah: The King of Glory" by John S. Hatcher** - A comprehensive biography of Baha'u'llah and his impact on the world.
 - **"The Baha’i Faith: A Short History" by Peter Smith** #TOBE_REVIEWED - A concise overview of the historical development of the Baha’i Faith.
+- **"Baha'i Prayers" by Baha'u'llah and Abdu'l-Baha** #TOBE_REVIEWED - A collection of prayers central to Baha’i worship and practice.

 ### Websites
 - [Bahai.org](https://www.bahai.org) - The official website of the Baha’i community, providing resources, articles, and teachings.
 - [Baha’i International Community](https://www.bic.org) - An organization representing the Baha’i community at the United Nations and other international forums.
 - [Baha’i Teachings](https://www.bahaiteachings.org) #TOBE_REVIEWED - A site dedicated to exploring the teachings and principles of the Baha’i Faith.
+- [Baha’i Library Online](https://www.bahailibrary.com) #TOBE_REVIEWED - A comprehensive digital resource for Baha’i texts and writings.

 ### Videos
 - **"Introduction to the Baha’i Faith"** - A brief overview of the core beliefs and principles of the Baha’i Faith.
 - **"The Power of Unity"** - A documentary exploring the role of the Baha’i community in promoting global harmony.
 - **"Baha’i Community Contributions to Society"** #TOBE_REVIEWED - A video highlighting the various social initiatives led by Baha’is around the world.
+- **"Understanding Baha’i Teachings"** #TOBE_REVIEWED - A series of lectures discussing the major teachings of the Baha’i Faith.

 ## Location
 Baha’i centers can be found worldwide.
 Major centers include:
 - The Baha’i World Centre in Haifa, Israel
 - Local Baha’i community centers in cities across the globe
 - **Baha’i House of Worship** - A place of prayer and reflection, with notable locations in Wilmette, Illinois, and New Delhi, India. #TOBE_REVIEWED
+- **Baha’i Gardens** in Haifa, Israel - A UNESCO World Heritage site showcasing the beauty of Baha’i architecture and landscaping. #TOBE_REVIEWED

 ## Contact Information
 For more information or inquiries, please contact: